 Sui Verifier: Internal Constraint

-Let’s look at an example from the Sui Framework.
-The emit function in the sui::event module requires its type parameter T to be internal to the caller:
+Let's look at the classic example - the emit function from the sui::event module (covered in detail in the Events section), which requires its type parameter to be internal to the caller:

 module sui::event;